jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 Gap between a floating-point number `x` and:

-   - the next larger floating-point number, if `x > 0`,
+   - the next larger floating-point number, if `x > 0` imagine going from 0 to +∞

-   - the previous smaller floating-point number, if `x < 0`
+   - the previous smaller floating-point number, if `x < 0` imagine going from 0 to -∞

 ulp is short for *unit in the last place*.